joakimsk/pybtl/README.md

-# pybtl
+# pyseabird
-Read Seabird Seasave .btl files
+Read Seabird Seasave files, .btl and .cnv to begin with